alex08neo/CherryPicker-backend-scrapers/README.md

 - To download all the required dependencies, simply run `pipenv install -r requirements.txt`
 - Whenever you download a new library, add it to requirements.txt by doing `pip freeze > requirements.txt`

-- Whenever you download a new library, add it to requirements.txt by doing `pip lock -r > requirements.txt`

 ### (4) Connecting to MongoDB Atlas

 - Please obtain .env file from @ooihuiying